magento/knowledge-base/src/troubleshooting/general/magento-order-management-messages-processing-error.md

 labels: 3.1.1,3.2.0,3.3.0,MCOM,Magento Order Management,connector,getMode,getMode(),how to,oms error,Adobe Commerce
 ---

-This article provides a solution for the issue when you get a `getMode()` error in the CLI running `bin/magento oms:messages:process` in the Magento Order Management System (OMS) on Adobe Commerce.
+This article provides a solution for the issue when you get a `getMode()` error in the CLI running `bin/magento oms:messages:process` in the Magento Order Management System (OMS) for Adobe Commerce.

 ## Affected products and versions